 Flowerhead has been a huge hit, from the moment of launch in 2014.
 ‘This project was sparked six years ago when I gave away my cousin at her Indian wedding,’ he recalled then, ‘which was my first traditional Indian wedding.
 The fragrance was about capturing the idea of an Indian bride, rather than just the wedding… I described this person as “flowerhead”,’ Ben Gorham continues, ‘because the bride is completely covered in floral hair arrangements.’

 Many of BYREDO‘s bestsellers are now offered as ‘roll-on’ oils, ideal for travel – but also a perfect introduction to some of the scents in its portfolio.
-And in addition to fragrances for the body, BYREDO is setting the trend for fragrancing the hair in the most stylish way, via scents including Gypsy Water, Bal d’Afrique, Mojave Ghost, Blanche and more.
+In in addition to fragrances for the body, BYREDO is setting the trend for fragrancing the hair in the most stylish way, via scents including Gypsy Water, Bal d’Afrique, Mojave Ghost, Blanche and more.
+And have you discovered the BYREDO Kabuki Brush, which literally paints fragrance onto the skin…?

 Fashion collaborations have helped to propel BYREDO forward, too: scents with fashion label Acne, sunglass brand Oliver Peoples and photographers Inez van Laimsweerde and Vinoodh Matadin.
 (1996: Inez & Vinoodh was honoured with a UK Fragrance Foundation Award, in 2014.)